utilForever/RosettaStone/Documents/HowToAddCard.md

 ## Step 3: Add test code

-The last thing you need to do is test card we've added.
+The last thing you need to do is test card you've added.
 There are many test files for each card in `Tests/UnitTests/CardSets`.
 Card `CS2_124` that you will add is a basic card set.
 So, create `CS2_124.cpp` file in `Basic` folder.

 Test file has the following structure: